nestjs/docs.nestjs.com/content/application-context.md

-### Execution Context
+### Application context

 There are several ways of mounting the Nest application.
-You can create either a web app, microservice or just a Nest **execution context**.
-The Nest context is a wrapper around the Nest container, which holds all instantiated classes.
+You can create either a web app, microservice or just a Nest **application context**.
+Nest context is a wrapper around the Nest container, which holds all instantiated classes.
 We can grab an existing instance from within any imported module directly using application object.
-Thanks to that, you can take advantages of the Nest framework everywhere, including **CRON** jobs and even build a **CLI** on top of it.
+Hence, you can take advantage of the Nest framework everywhere, including **CRON** jobs and even build a **CLI** on top of it.

 #### Getting started